docker-archive/classicswarm/docs/swarm_at_scale.md

 This application does not implement any for of HA or replication for Postgres.
-Therefore losing the Postgres container would cause the application to fail and potential lose or corrupt data.
+Therefore losing the Postgres container would cause the application to fail and potentially lose or corrupt data.
 A better solution would be to implement some form of Postgres HA or replication.

 ### Results-app failures

 If the results-app container exits, you will not be able to browse to the results of the poll until the container is back up and running.
-Results will continue to be collected and counted, you will just not be able to view results until the container is back up and running.
+Results will continue to be collected and counted; you will just not be able to view results until the container is back up and running.

 The results-app container was started with the `--restart=unless-stopped` flag